 JC: On average, founder clients are younger than banking or finance clients.
-Many times this is a founder’s first time analysing the legal issues that we are discussing and so they are (i) more receptive and (ii) more appreciative of your work than other clients might be.
+Many times this is a founder’s first time analyzing the legal issues that we are discussing and so they are (i) more receptive and (ii) more appreciative of your work than other clients might be.
 In addition, clients reach out for more than just legal advice and understand that Goodwin has strong insight into what is market in Silicon Valley from a business perspective as well.
 We have helped shepherd other clients in similar industries and markets from incorporation to IPO or successful exits and thus they rely on us for business and strategy advice as well, and not just legal terms.
 Not surprisingly, founders are incredibly passionate about the company and their business and thus I find it helpful to take a real interest in the technology that my clients are offering and the problems that they are solving – clients appreciate it when you understand what they are doing and the purpose behind it.

-AB: We see many personality types, which drives the way they do business in a more significant manner than in a large organization.
+AP: We see many personality types, which drives the way they do business in a more significant manner than in a large organization.
 Businesses are often smaller and change rapidly.
 You come across a wider range of sophistication, ranging from college students starting their first business to well-seasoned entrepreneurs who have been down this path many times before.

 CA: What are you favorite cases to work on?
 What is the hardest part of your role?